pirovc/ganon/docs/default_databases.md

 ## Reducing database size

+### False positive

+A higher `--max-fp` value will generate a smaller database but with a higher number of false positive matches on classification.
+[More details](../custom_databases/#false-positive-and-size-max-fp-filter-size).
+Values between `0.001` (0.1%) and `0.3` (30%) are generally used.

+!!! hint
+    When using higher `--max-fp` values, more false positive results may be generated.
+This can be filtered with the `--fpr-query` parameter in `ganon classify`

+### Fixed size

+A fixed size for the database filter can be defined with `--filter-size`.
+The smaller the filter size, the higher the false positive chances on classification.
+When using a fixed filter size, ganon will report the max. and avg. false positive rate at the end of the build.
+[More details](../custom_databases/#false-positive-and-size-max-fp-filter-size).

 ### HIBF

-The Hierarchical Interleaved Bloom Filter (HIBF) is an improvement over the Interleaved Bloom Filter (IBF) and provides *smaller* databases with *faster* query times ([pre-print](https://www.biorxiv.org/content/10.1101/2022.08.01.502266v1)).
-However, the HIBF takes longer to build and has less flexibility regarding size control.
+The Hierarchical Interleaved Bloom Filter (HIBF) is an improvement over the default Interleaved Bloom Filter (IBF) and generates *smaller* databases with *faster* query times ([article](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-023-02971-4)).
+However, the HIBF takes longer to build and has less flexibility regarding size and further options in ganon.
 The HIBF can be generated in `ganon build` and `ganon build-custom` with the `--hibf` parameter.

-**This is the best method to reduce large database sizes and to achieve faster classification speed.**
+Due to differences between the default IBF used in ganon and the HIBF, it is recommended to lower the false positive when using the HIBF.
+A recommended value for high sensitivity is 1% (`--hibf --max-fp 0.001`).

 !!! hint
-    - For larger reference sets, huge amount of reads to query or production level analysis -> HIBF
+    - For larger reference sets, huge amount of reads to query -> HIBF
-    - For quick build and analysis with smaller data -> IBF (default)
+    - For quick build and more flexibility -> IBF (default)

 !!! warning
     [raptor (v3.0.0)](https://github.com/seqan/raptor/releases/tag/raptor-v3.0.0) has to be installed to build databases with `--hibf`